ForgeRock/BehavioSec/README.md

 ![ScreenShot](images/behaviosec-authentication-tree-basic-example.png)

 ## BehavioSec Collector
-This is a data collector node that you need to place under the page node.
+This is a data collector node that you need to place under the page node. "collector.min.js" is the default.
 In the configuration you have an option to add a different collector script if needed.

 ![ScreenShot](images/behaviosec_collector_node.png)

-When using the old user interface (UI), use collector.min.65.js instead of the default, collector.min.js.
+The same script works with both new and old user interface (UI).

 ![ScreenShot](images/behaviosec-collector-old-ui0.png)